 Lincoln carried a brown leather wallet, lined in purple silk, which historians believe he might have received as a birthday gift that February.
 Tucked inside the wallet were several folded newspaper clippings, some dating back to 1863.
 The articles charted the course of the war and may have been selected for the solace and support they provided Lincoln.

 Two articles detailed the passage of a new state constitution in Missouri, a crucial border state that had considered seceding but had ultimately remained in the Union.
-The constitution called for the emancipation of enslaved blacks, who had not been freed under the Emancipation Proclamation.
+The constitution called for the emancipation of enslaved Black people, who had not been freed under the Emancipation Proclamation.
 Two other clippings contained excerpts from letters, purportedly written by disgruntled southern soldiers expressing their anger at Confederate President Jefferson Davis.

 Several articles were complementary pieces about Lincoln and his performance as president, which likely bucked up his often-sagging spirits.
 Another article included Union General William Tecumseh Sherman’s military orders for his fabled March to the Sea, which helped secure Lincoln’s re-election in November 1864, while the remaining clipping also discussed the election, expressing happiness and relief that Lincoln would remain in office to see the war to its conclusion and help in its aftermath.
 Which, of course, was not to be.